JeffCube99/UnityWiki/docs/source/monetization/in_app_purchases.rst

     #.
 Complete the `pre requisites <https://developer.apple.com/documentation/storekit/in-app_purchase/testing_in-app_purchases_with_sandbox#4295582>`_
         required by apple before sandbox testing can commence.
-    $.
+    #.
 Make sure you are also test on a development build: (On your build settings check the box for **Development Build**)
+    #.
+When all that setup is done build and run your app on xcode.
+    #.
+I followed the rest of the instructions for testing in app purchases listed by apple here: https://developer.apple.com/documentation/storekit/in-app_purchase/testing_in-app_purchases_with_sandbox#3524803
+        here is a log of what I did:

+        #.
+I built the app in unity with the **Development Build** checkbox selected
+        #.
+In Xcode I clicked **Product > Clean Build Folder** and then i built the app to my device
+        #.
+I was prompted to sign into my apple id as soon as the app opened.
+        #.
+Afterwards i began purchasing items from inside my app.
+When you make the purchase it should ask you
+            to enter your sandbox password and presents the text [Environment: Sandbox] on the page.
+        #.
+Once the password is input the purchase should complete.
+        #.
+To clear my purchase history, on my Iphone I went to **Settings > AppStore** I clicked on my sandbox
+            account at the bottom of the list and hit the Manage button.
+After entering my password on the next scree I clicked clear purchase history.
+        #.
+To test interrupted purchases, on my Iphone I went to **Settings > AppStore** I clicked on my sandbox
+            account at the bottom of the list and hit the Manage button.
+After entering my password on the next scree I enabled the Test Interrupted Purchases toggle.

 Add In-App Purchases to Google Play Store